 Article II – Membership

-Any person or organization residing, owning real property, or operating a business within an area bounded by Vine Street, 33rd Street, Holdrege Street, and 48th Street shall be eligible for membership in the Corporation.
+Any person or organization residing, owning residential real property, within an area bounded by Vine Street, 33rd Street, Holdrege Street, and 48th Street shall be eligible for membership in the Corporation.
 Others may be admitted to membership on approval of the Board of Directors.
-Membership of the East Campus Community Organization shall be comprised of those individuals, families, organizations, and businesses that pay the annual dues.
+Membership of the East Campus Community Organization shall be comprised of those individuals, families, organizations, and residential real property owners that pay the annual dues.

 Article IV – Voting Rights